pimbrouwers/Falco/README.md

 ### Crytography

 Many sites have the requirement of a secure log in and sign up (i.e. registering and maintaining a user's database).
-Thus, generating strong hashes and random salts is of critical importance.
+Thus, generating strong hashes and random salts is important.

 Falco helpers are accessed by importing `Falco.Auth.Crypto`.